giorginolab/infix2pharmml/README.md

 The expression to convert is expected either interactively, or as the first command-line argument.
 The expression syntax is the one defined by Math::Symbolic.

-Note that some conversions are performed automatically, e.g. sqrt -> ^ 0.5, and there may be mismatches due to different function coverage.
-In particular, the log function is always two-argument.

 E.g: open a shell, then

 ```